usnistgov/800-63-3/sp800-63b/sec4_aal.md

 Cryptographic authenticators used at AAL2 SHALL use approved cryptography.
 Authenticators procured by government agencies SHALL be validated to meet the requirements of [FIPS 140](#FIPS140-2) Level 1.
 Software-based authenticators that operate within the context of an operating system MAY, where applicable, attempt to detect compromise of the platform in which they are running (e.g., by malware) and SHOULD not complete the operation when such a compromise is detected.
 At least one authenticator used at AAL2 SHALL be replay resistant as described in [Section 5.2.8](#replay).
 Authentication at AAL2 SHOULD demonstrate authentication intent from at least one authenticator as discussed in [Section 5.2.9](#intent).

-Communication between the claimant and verifier – the primary channel in the case of an out-of-band authenticator – SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to MitM attacks.
+Communication between the claimant and verifier — the primary channel in the case of an out-of-band authenticator — SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to MitM attacks.

 Verifiers operated by government agencies at AAL2 SHALL be validated to meet the requirements of [FIPS 140](#FIPS140-2) Level 1.

-When a device such a smartphone is used in the authentication process, the unlocking of that device – typically done using a PIN or biometric – SHALL NOT be considered one of the authentication factors.
+When a device such a smartphone is used in the authentication process, the unlocking of that device — typically done using a PIN or biometric — SHALL NOT be considered one of the authentication factors.
 This is because it is generally not possible for a verifier to know that the device had been locked or if the unlock process met the requirements for the relevant authenticator type.

-When a biometric factor is used in authentication at AAL2, the performance requirements stated in [Section 5.2.3](#biometric_use) SHALL be met and the verifier SHOULD make a determination that the biometric sensor and subsequent processing meet these requirements.
+When a biometric factor is used in authentication at AAL2, the performance requirements stated in [Section 5.2.3](#biometric_use) SHALL be met, and the verifier SHOULD make a determination that the biometric sensor and subsequent processing meet these requirements.

 #### <a name="aal2reauth"></a>4.2.3 Reauthentication